vinodraut/laravel-iap-docs/docs/get-started/routing.md

 In order to set up the server notifications, the service provider asks you to provide a URL to receive the server notifications.
 LIAP allows you to easily create a "signed" URL which have a "signature" hash appended to the query string.
-This allows Laravel to verify that the URL has not been modified since it was created.
+This allows LIAP/Laravel to verify that the URL has not been modified since it was created.

 You can generate them using the following composer command: